catalantatayandres-glitch/ecoli-flic-strain-dynamics/README.md

 **Solution:** culture-independent amplicon sequencing of the *fliC* (flagellin) gene with PacBio long reads. *fliC* has conserved primer sites flanking a hypervariable central region (~700–1700 bp) that accumulates strain-specific mutations.
 PacBio CCS is required because the amplicon is too long for short-read platforms.

-Raw reads from longitudinal samples of the childcare cohort (subsampled to 3 individuals) are processed by **DADA2**, whose tuneable parameters had never been systematically evaluated for long-read *fliC* data.
+Raw reads are processed by **DADA2**, whose tuneable parameters had never been systematically evaluated for long-read *fliC* data.
 This is the central aim of this work.

 ---